Endpoints currently available

 Currently, the ecotoxicity module of the iSafeRat® HA-QSAR models can reliably predict the chronic toxicity to fish for chemicals with the following mechanisms of action of toxicity (MechoA):

-- mono-/poly-esters whose hydrolysis products are narcotics (MechoA 2.1)
+• mono-/poly-esters (incl. lactones) whose hydrolysis products are narcotics (MechoA 2.1)

-with log KOW between 0 and ca. 5.5 (and possibly higher), i.e. the point at which toxicity is no longer found below the limit of solubility.
+for substances with a log KOW between 0 and ca. 5.5 (and higher for certain MechoA sub-classes), .i.e. the solubility/toxicity cut-off point at which chronic toxicity is no longer observed below the limit of solubility.

 Methodology: